midasvo/midasvo.github.io/_posts/2015-11-23-csv-to-ssis-with-powershell.markdown

 layout: post
 title:  "AUTOCSV2SSIS"
 date:   2015-11-25 12:39:50
-categories: jekyll blog tutorial portfolio
+categories: jekyll tutorial portfolio
-description: "How you use Powershell to automate importing CSV files into SSIS"
+description: "How you use Powershell to automate importing CSV files into SSIS.
+A quick description and a look into the code"

 images: